Lightning-AI/pytorch-lightning/docs/source-app/get_started/lightning_apps_intro.rst

 Key features
 ************
 You now know enough to build pretty powerful cloud workflows.
 Here are some features available to super-charge your work.

-# TODO: example of complex apps

 ----

 ----------------------------
 Use different cloud machines
 ----------------------------
-Change the cloud machine easily with CloudCompute:
+Change the cloud machine easily using our shorthands or full AWS instance names:

 .. code:: python